YOUR WINE HUB

 Hall says that the quality and ripeness of the grape play a large part in the final taste.

 “There are variations in each vintage.
 It is a matter of balancing the fruit flavours with the sweetness with the acid.
-This year we picked the Southern Highlands grapes a bit earlier than we normally we would have.
+This year we picked the Orange grapes a bit earlier than we normally we would have.
 So there are not so much fruit flavours, but there’s a lot of acid so it’s quite a good length and nice and crisp compared to other years,” he said

 For his own taste, Hall prefers a fuller red derived from a cooler climate from the Hilltops wine region in NSW.
 “I prefer fuller bodied reds with nice red berry fruit flavours like those from Young.
 Unlike the Barossa Valley where the grapes often become over ripe and the actual physiological ripening process stops and the grapes shrivel.
 These wines are typically more jammish with full fruit flavours as opposed to say Young, where we are getting a bit cooler weather and they are actually ripening properly”